ArkEcosystemArchive/docs-legacy/docs/releases/v2.0.19/migrating_1.0_2.0.md

 git push
 ```

-## Syncing with the Existing Network
+## Syncing With the Existing Network

 We are going to start a relay node, which is the equivalent of a standard `v1` node without entering your delegate's passphrase.
 First bootstrap all dependencies.